-BMW’s 2 Series Active Tourer fit the bill.
+BMW’s 2 Series Active Tourer fits the bill.
 A front-wheel-drive, diesel-powered hatchback with a manual transmission.
 Drool-worthy, forbidden fruit?
 Not so much.
 But something that can’t be experienced on our home turf?
 Absolutely.

-Once out on the main roads it was somewhat hard to focus on the 2 itself.
+Once out on the main roads, it was somewhat hard to focus on the 2 itself.
 Some credit absolutely goes to how easy the 2 is to drive.
 But the majority goes to the Italian landscape that I was setting my eyes on for the first time.
 Heading south from the airport brings a jumbled mix of extreme wealth juxtaposed with homes and streets stuck in decades and centuries of yore.
 One minute you’re eyeing a brand-new Audi parked alongside a gorgeous, modern home; the next, you’re wedged between a twenty-year-old Renault and a home constructed well before Renault itself even existed.
 And yet, much of what we passed exists somewhere in the middle.
-Small, front-drive hatched adorns the countryside as often and frequently as do old, decrepit or supremely worn apartments.
-That are still somehow extremely picturesque.
+Small, front-drive hatches adorn the countryside as often and frequently as do old, decrepit, or supremely worn apartments.
+That is still somehow extremely picturesque.

 And yet, the little BMW never felt out of place.
 The bland styling plays into this and the paint color here isn’t doing it any favors.
 Barring that, the 2 was just another car putting along the Italian roads.
 The fact that it was a BMW made no difference whatsoever.